Sinenzama10/Scytale_Assessment/README.md

 - `data/`: Directory for storing fetched JSON data.
 - `output/`: Directory where the transformed Parquet files are saved.
 - `requirements.txt`: Lists the Python package dependencies.
+- `Spark_Process_Book.ipynb`: Used to initially develop the spark process (Ignore and do not run)

 ## Additional Notes
-You might find included in the project directory a .ipynb called Spark_Process_Book.ipynb you can ignore this Notebook and don't have to run it.
+You might find included in the project directory a .ipynb called Spark_Process_Book.ipynb you can ignore this Notebook completely.
 I was using this to build the spark processing queries and also to validate the output of the parquet file, then I transferred it all over to my spark_process.py Notebook.
 This was simply due to the fact that I am used to using notebooks to visualize outputs because my current company uses Databricks at the moment which is very Notebok orientated.

+It was the basis of my spark process build however I improved on it by writing the parquet file out with a partition